pearcej/cpp4python/_sources/Turtles/introduction.rst

 Imagine Turtles as being a digital marker used for drawing various shapes, images, and designs.
 Drawing with Turtles can be as basic as a simple triangle and as complex as a highly detailed fractal image.
-Nealry all commands used when drawing with Turtles are as simple as telling your Turtle to move forward, backward, left, and right in as few or many steps as desired.
+Nearly all commands used when drawing with Turtles are as simple as telling your Turtle to move forward, backward, left, and right in as few or many steps as desired.

-Turtles are a common known library in Python, but for the purposes of this class, we will be laearning to use a custom made Turtle library ported to C++.
+Turtles are a commonly used library in Python.
+This chapter will cover a close analog for Turtles between Python and C++, the CTurtle library.

 Introduction to Turtles in C++
 =======================================